Dawit212119/Ecommerce-Backend/QUICKSTART.md

 ## Next Steps

 - Read the full [README.md](README.md) for complete API documentation
+- Check [README_FEATURES.md](README_FEATURES.md) for advanced features (Redis, Cloudinary, etc.)
-- Explore all endpoints using Postman or similar tools
+- Explore all endpoints using Swagger UI at `http://localhost:3000/api-docs`
+- Use Postman or similar tools with cookie support
 - Check the code structure in `src/` directory

+## Important Notes

+- **Authentication**: The API uses HTTP-only cookies.
+Tokens are automatically managed - you don't need to manually handle them.
+- **CORS**: Make sure your frontend is configured to send credentials (cookies) if calling from a different origin.
+- **Swagger UI**: Interactive API documentation is available at `/api-docs` endpoint.
+- **Environment Variables**: See `.env.example` for all available configuration options.